What Are the Treatment Options for Skin Cancer?

 Standard treatments for localized basal cell and squamous cell carcinomas are safe and effective.
 Small tumors can be surgically excised, removed with a scraping tool (curette) and then cauterized, frozen with liquid nitrogen, or killed with low-dose radiation.
 Applying an ointment containing a chemotherapeutic agent called 5-fluorouracil -- or an immune response modifier called imiquimod -- to a superficial tumor for several weeks may also work.
 Larger localized tumors are removed surgically.

 Immunotherapy is a relatively new field of cancer treatment that attempts to target and kill cancer cells by manipulating the body's immune system.
 Some of the most promising developments in the field of immunotherapy have sprung from efforts to cure advanced melanoma.
-Some researchers are treating advanced cases with vaccines, while others have used drugs such as interferon, interleukin-2, or Yervoy (ipilimumab) in an effort to stimulate immune cells into attacking melanoma cells more aggressively.
+Some researchers are treating advanced cases with vaccines, T-VEC (Imlygic), a genetically modified herpes virus used to infect and kill cancer cells. and other drugs such as interferon, interleukin-2, ipilimumab (Yervoy), nivolumab (Opdivo) or pembrolizumab (Keytruda) in an effort to stimulate immune cells into attacking melanoma cells more aggressively.
 Genetic manipulation of melanoma tumors may make them more vulnerable to attack by the immune system.
 Each of these experimental treatment approaches aims to immunize a patient's body against its own cancer -- something the body cannot do naturally.

 People who have had skin cancer once are at risk for getting it again.
 Anyone who has been treated for skin cancer of any kind should have a checkup at least once a year.
 About 20% of skin cancer patients experience recurrence, usually within the first two years after diagnosis.